codescene-oss/codescene-vscode/docs/improvement-guides/modularity-improvement.md

-**Problem**: Most code smells stem from a lack of modularity.
+Most code smells stem from a lack of modularity.
 Often, a single function does too many things and contain too much logic.
 This overwhelms a human reader.
 A lack of modularity also makes the code harder to refactor.

 ## Solution